arg0NNY/BetterAnimations/docs/create/settings.md

 In **Precise** mode this setting _precisely_ anchors to an _anchor point_ — a `x`, `y` coordinate.

-_Anchor point_ may be simply one of the [Enum](#position-enum) values transformed into a coordinate or, if [Auto-Position](/usage/animation-settings#position-auto) is enabled, some specific point in the layout, such as the location of the center of the anchor element.
+_Anchor point_ can be simply one of the [Enum](#position-enum) values transformed into a coordinate or, if [Auto-Position](/usage/animation-settings#position-auto) is enabled, some specific point in the layout, such as the location of the center of the anchor element.
 See possible anchor points at [Animation Settings](/usage/animation-settings#position-auto).

 However, how the anchor point is determined won't change how it would be handled inside an Animation.